 Skip to Content

-This post chats about hanging shades or blinds without drilling holes.
-I’m using the DIY insulated blackout shades I made as an example.
+This article offers tips for hanging shades without damaging walls using the DIY insulated blackout shades I made as an example.

 rolled up DIY thermal shade in a bedroom